Hyperchaotic/weectrl/README.md

 cargo build --release --example weeapp
 ```

-An application icon can be found it `assets/images/icon.ico`.
+An application icon can be found in `assets/images/icon.ico`.
 To insert it into the Windows binary use [rcedit][56bbd8db]:
 ```
 rcedit target\release\examples\weeapp.exe --set-icon assets\images\icon.ico
 ```